DMartinez2560/dmartinez2560.github.io/index.md

 These trends are made clear in the table shown in Fig. 15.
 Mean IOU decreases as the image deviates more from the original, raw image.
 While DETR-K-Means was able to provide higher confidence values for some objects, other, more obvious objects were not detected by the algorithm (e.g. the car in the foreground of the bottom image).
 Thus, the noise introduced by the visual deviations from the raw image show that combining clustering methods with DETR in this manner is not beneficial.

 ## Conclusion
 Object detection and instance segmentation are relevant and interesting problems to solve for autonomous navigation in urban environments.
 By applying supervised and unsupervised learning methods to image data, meaningful conclusions about the vehicles surroundings can be made and subsequently used to inform autonomous driving decisions.
-Our work applied five different learning methods to images from the Cityscapes dataset to test their effectiveness at extracting meaningful information from an urban environment.
-We used... and found that...
+Five learning methods were used to complete instance segmentation – Supervised: (1) Model Chaining and (2) Deep Neural Network and Unsupervised: (3) K-Means Clustering of RGB Values, (4) K-Means Clustering of HoG Features, and (5) DBSCAN.

+Model chaining used DETR and SegMyO which were pretrained on the COCO dataset, limiting its overall instance-level mIoU to just above 0.68.
+In comparison, DeepLab was able to clearly complete panoptic segmentation and reached an mIoU of 0.79.
+The Deeplab was thus the better of the two supervised models.
+From the unsupervised methods, K-Means clustering of RGB values could not produce meaningful data beyond reducing the color complexity of the image by reducing the variability of RGB values within each cluster.
+In addition, K-Means clustering of HoG features showed some initial promise for foreground extraction; however, this needs to be paired with an additional method to truly accomplish this.
+Finally, DBSCAN showed potential for identifying the road in urban environment images; however, this would also need an additional method to create a label for pixels grouped in this way.
+Of the unsupervised methods, K-Means clustering of RGB values and DBSCAN were compared using DETR.
+Results showed that using the output images of these methods returned worse results than using the raw image values; likely due to the preprocessing that DETR uses.
+However, K-Means did perform better than DBSCAN, likely because it altered the images to a lesser degree.
+Ultimately, further training of the model chain, and parameter tuning of the DeepLab and unsupervised techniques can be completed to yield more accurate results.

 ## References
 1. O. Ronneberger, P. Fischer, and T. Brox, “U-net: Convolutional